hernanruscica/backend_template/README.md

     ```

 3.  **Set up environment variables:**
     Create a `.env` file in the root of the project and add the necessary environment variables.
-You can use `.env.example` as a template.
+You can use `.env.example` as a a template if one is available.
     ```
     PORT=5000
     DB_HOST=localhost